 Use the following sections to create your own personalized backpacking packing list.

-Clothes for Backpacking Southeast Asia
+Backpacking Southeast Asia List for Clothes

 If you manage to under pack you can easily grab pieces at markets around Asia and major cities have shopping malls.
-While packing keep in mind that southeast Asia is hot and humid.
+While packing keep in mind that Southeast Asia is hot and humid.
 The best materials to wear in this weather are natural materials.
 Cotton is your best bet and those lovely lightweight wicking materials made for sports are amazing too.

 - 5 tanks